rolling-scopes-school/tasks/tasks/coffee-house/coffee-house-week2.md

   - All page content is retained.
   - Image proportions remain unchanged.
   - No white spaces appear to the right of the blocks.
-To make responsive design, use relative units of measurement
+To make responsive design, use relative units of measurement (%, rem, vh, etc).

 ## Workflow

 1. Task should be done in private school's repository.
 [How to work with a school's private repository](https://docs.rs.school/#/private-repository).
 2. Create new branch `coffee-house-week2` from `coffee-house`.
-You will already find the `coffee-shop` folder with the project files completed in the previous stage in this branch.
+You will already find the `coffee-house` folder with the project files completed in the previous stage in this branch.
 3. Continue working on the task in the branch you've created.
 4. Check if your work meets [Layout Requirements](#layout-requirements).
 5. Evaluate your work independently according to the provided [Criteria for evaluation](#criteria-for-evaluation), taking into account the [DevTools responsiveness check details](#devtools-responsiveness-check-details) and [Specifics of verifying layout](#specifics-of-verifying-layout).